Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/09/reading-site-config-and-site-data-in-jekyll-plugins-and-liquid-filters.md

 Liquid::Template.register_filter(Jekyll::Language)
 ```

+We need to reference the configuration without loading it every time the plugin is used.
+The configuration doesn't change during site generation, so we can just get it once.

 ## Adding Jekyll configuration

-There are two parts to this.
-When we reference the configuration, it loads it.
-We don’t want to do that every time, so we should remember it as it doesn’t change during the site generation.
-We’ll get the configuration using `Jekyll.configuration({})` and read the `language` entry…
+The code below references the configuration using `Jekyll.configuration({})` and reads the `language` entry.
+It stores this in the `@@lang` module variable, so we only fetch the configuration if we don't already have the language.

 ```ruby
 require 'liquid'